Soccer-Promising Serbia get rude awakening with another early World Cup exit | Sports-Games

 Stojkovic had said before the game that he had hoped to find holes in the Swiss defence, just like in their cheese, but he did nothing about the gaps in his own back line which were exploited by each team they faced.
 Serbia finished their campaign with one of the worst defences in Qatar having conceded eight goals -- more than their previous two World Cups combined.

 They were second only to Costa Rica who shipped in 11 -- which included seven in one game against Spain.
-KOSOVO OUTCRY
+"Of course there was a period over the last 1-1/2 years where we had a success streak but now we faced a dip (in form)," Stojkovic added.

+"It goes without saying that we had problems in defence, but this would have to undergo a deeper analysis.
+"I shook the players' hands and said they must keep their heads up.
+They really did their best and gave their maximum."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)